 Types of Girls about the Globe – Arty & Museum GatG, City GatG, Shopping GatG

 Safety in Zurich – Zurich is a really safe city but just be careful of pickpockets.
-You may find tourist touts at the main train station so be firm if you don’t want to interact with them.
+You may find tourist touts at the main station so be firm if you don't want to interact with them.
 Anywhere there are crowds keep an eye on your bag and purse, especially in Langstrasse, the Red Light District and near the train station and lakefront at night.
 I've given Zurich 4 out of 5 stars for being solo female-friendly.
 It's generally safe, has a lot to see and has good transport links.

 Did you know?
 Zurich is the wealthiest European city.

 Zurich is on the shores of Lake Zurich and is just one of the Swiss cities with a lake.
-If you do spend time in Zurich, this city is ideal for a shopping spree.
+This city is ideal for solos who love to shop.
 Head to Bahnhofstrasse for the famous shopping mile.
 Known as a banking and finance hub, the city also offers river cruises which are a different way to see the city.
 You can even jump on an old steam ship.

 Zurich Attractions: Top Must-Sees For Solos

-The Church of Our Lady is one of Zurich’s quintessential landmarks.
-It has beautiful Chagall stained windows and was once an old abbey for aristocratic ladies known as the “Women’s Minister.”
-You have to pay to enter but you do get entrance into crypt museum and information explaining the history of this beautiful church with a unique turquoise spire.
+The Church of Our Lady is one of Zurich's quintessential landmarks. it has beautiful Chagall stained windows and was once an old abbey for aristocratic ladies known as the “Women's Minister.”
+You have to pay to enter but you do get entrance into the Crypt Museum as well as information explaining the history of this beautiful church which its unique turquoise spire.
 If you time your visit right, you may even be here to witness the ethereal experience of a choir performing.
 (Time = 1-2 hours)

-This is perfect for art lovers with its impressive collection of sculptures and paintings from numerous artists.
-You’ll find all the faves here from Van Gogh to Kandinsky and can easily spend hours pondering your thoughts amongst exquisite art.
-(Time = 3-4 hours)
+Zurich Kunsthaus is perfect for art lovers with its impressive collection of sculptures and paintings from numerous artists.
+You'll find all the faves here from Van Gogh to Kandinsky and can easily spend hours pondering your thoughts amongst the exquisite art.
+(Time = 3-4 hours).

 Zurich Old Town

-Explore the narrow medieval lanes of Zurich’s Old Town and wonder past hidden gems, stopping off at one of the restaurant en-route to people watch and rest your weary feet.
-The route is flat and you can easily navigate yourself with the route highlighted on a Zurich city map (or just use Google maps if you have data).
-You can pick up a map from the train station or tourist office or if you prefer to explore the city with others, book a Zurich Old Town walking tour instead.
+Explore the narrow medieval lanes of Zurich's Old Town and wonder past hidden gems, stopping off at one of the restaurants en-route to people-watch and rest your weary feet.
+The route is flat and you can easily navigate yourself around as the route is highlighted on a Zurich city map (or just use Google maps if you have data).
+You can pick up a map from the train station or tourist office or if you prefer to explore the city with others, book a Zurich Old Town walking instead.
 (Time = 1/2 day) * Check prices and dates for Zurich walking tour

-It may be 20 minutes outside of the city but the train ride is worth it for the breathtaking panorama view of the Limmat River and the city.
-Once you've snapped all your stunning photos, you can treat yourself to a Swiss dessert at the restaurant before you take a cable car back down.
-It’s worth paying to climb to the top of the observation tower.
+It may be 20 minutes outside of the city but the train ride to Uetliberg is worth it for the breathtaking panorama view of the Limmat River and the city.
+Once you've snapped all your stunning photos, you can treat yourself to a Swiss dessert at the restaurant before you take the cable car back down.
+It's worth paying to climb to the top of the observation tower too.
 Take the Bahnhof SZU track 21 and 22 from Zurich HBF and either cycle or hike up.
-(Time = 1/2 day)
+(Time = 1/2 day).

-Another one of Zurich’s famous landmarks with great views from the top.
-This Evangelical Protestant church dates back to 1100 and has impressive neo- Gothic towers which were added in the late 18th Century.
-The stained glass windows and Romanesque crypt are definitely worth a look.
-You may want to avoid climbing the 187 stairs if you are a bit claustrophobic.
-There is an entrance fee.
+This is another one of Zurich's famous landmarks with great views from the top.
+This Evangelical Protestant church dates back to 1100 and has impressive neo-Gothic towers which were added in the late 18th-Century.
+The stained glass windows and Romanesque crypt are definitely worth a look but you may want to avoid climbing the 187 stairs if you are a bit claustrophobic.
+There is an entrance fee of CHF 5.
 (Time = 1-2 hours)

 Things To See in Zurich

-The Botanical Garden at the University of Zurich. – relax amongst the palm trees, pond and exotic plants in this peaceful garden with 9000 different plant species.
-Visit in the Spring to hear the frog chorus within this 53,000 m2 nature garden.
+Escape the crowds – At the Botanical Garden at the University of Zurich.
+Relax amongst the palm trees, the pond and exotic plants in this peaceful garden that has over 7000 different plant species.
+If you visit here in the Spring you may even hear the frog chorus within this giant nature garden.
+Admission is free too!

-The Chinese palaces and pavilions in the Chinese Garden, near Lake Zurich.
-Zurichhorn is a relaxing place in the city where you can see the whole coast of the Zurich Lake.
+Lose yourself – Amongst the Chinese palaces and pavilions in the Chinese Garden, near Lake Zurich.
+Zurichhorn is a relaxing place in the city where you can see the coast of the Zurich Lake.
 It's also popular for wild swimming in the summer months (so take your bikini if you fancy a dip!)
 To get here take tram 4 from the main train station and get off at Frohlichstrasse.

 Get the best view in Zurich – At Lindenhof Hill.
-Enjoy views of the Limmat river, Old Town and Grossmunster Church on the top of this hill known for its linden trees.
-Here you’ll find a statue dedicated to female soldiers, a Roman tombstone and locals playing chess.
+Enjoy views of the Limmat River, Old Town and the Grossmunster Church on the top of this hill, which is known for its linden trees.
+Here you'll find a statue dedicated to female soldiers, a Roman tombstone and locals playing a game of chess.

 Zurich has many markets.
-Whether you are into flea markets or fresh fruit and veg, there are enough markets in Zurich to keep you busy.
+Whether you are into flea markets or fresh fruit and veg, there are enough markets in Zurich to keep you busy for a few days.

-- Wednesday mornings – Head to the Fruit and Veg Market Oerlikon – The biggest fruit and veg market.
+- Wednesdays & Saturdays – Head to the Fruit and Veg Market Oerlikon – The biggest fruit and veg market.
 Stop for a coffee at Marktplatz Square to people-watch.

 - Wednesdays (most) – Find organic produce at Bahnofmarkt, a farmers market.